List of mayors of Macerata

-The mayor of Macerata is an elected politician who, along with the Macerata's city council, is accountable for the strategic government of Macerata in Marche, Italy.
-The current mayor is Sandro Parcaroli, a member of the right-wing party Lega Nord, who took office on 24 September 2020.
+The mayor of Macerata is an elected politician who, along with the Macerata City Council, is accountable for the strategic government of Macerata in Marche, Italy.

+The current mayor is Sandro Parcaroli (Lega), who took office on 24 September 2020.

 Overview

-According to the Italian Constitution, the mayor of Macerata is member of the city council.
+According to the Italian Constitution, the mayor of Macerata is member of the City Council.

-The mayor is elected by the population of Macerata, who also elects the members of the city council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
+The mayor is elected by the population of Macerata, who also elects the members of the City Council, controlling the mayor's policy guidelines and is able to enforce his resignation by a motion of no confidence.
 The mayor is entitled to appoint and release the members of his government.

 Since 1993 the mayor is elected directly by Macerata's electorate: in all mayoral elections in Italy in cities with a population higher than 15,000 the voters express a direct choice for the mayor or an indirect choice voting for the party of the candidate's coalition.
 If no candidate receives at least 50% of votes, the top two candidates go to a second round after two weeks.
 The election of the City Council is based on a direct choice for the candidate with a preference vote: the candidate with the majority of the preferences is elected.
 The number of the seats for each party is determined proportionally.

 Italian Republic (since 1946)

 City Council election (1946-1993)

-From 1946 to 1993, the mayor of Macerata was elected by the City's council.
+From 1946 to 1993, the mayor of Macerata was elected by the City Council.